ReconfigureIO/UX/docs/source/benchmarking.rst

     reco build list

-5. Copy the build ID and then run a deployment to get your benchmark:
+5. Copy the build ID and then run a deployment to get your benchmark, you will also need to supply a data size from the commandline (e.g. 100):

 .. code-block:: shell

-   reco deploy run <build_ID> bench-FPGA
+   reco deploy run <build_ID> bench-full <data_size>

 .. admonition:: Benchmarks during simulation